Submit HTML Form with jQuery AJAX and PHP

 });

-Once the form is submitted from client-side to server we handle the form submission on server-side in PHP script.
-Create a PHP script file that contains the code to process AJAX form data and add record to database.
-The steps to process AJAX form submit in PHP are as follow:
+Once the form is submitted from the client-side to the server, we handle the form submission on the server-side in a PHP script.
+Create a PHP script file that contains the code to process AJAX form data and add a record to the database.
+The steps to process an AJAX form submit in PHP are as follows:

-mysqli_queryfrom the$dataarray previously prepared. - Return JSON success response if data was successfully added to database table.
+• Return a JSON success response if data was successfully added to the database table.

-- At the end set HTTP response code to 400 and return a JSON error message as a fallback for any case not handled.
+• At the end, set the HTTP response code to 400 and return a JSON error message as a fallback for any case not handled.

 ajax-form-submit.php